Choosing the Right Approach to Translating Android Apps

 Afterwards, Rinse and Repeat for New Localizations

-The big benefit of correctly internationalizing Android apps is that each app localization is then relatively simple to do.
+The core benefit of internationalizing Android apps the right way is to make translating Android apps simpler.
 You get the resource files translated for the new language or locale, check them, and include them in the app in an appropriately named folder (and update the app listing information in the app store.)
-Android localization and Internationalization techniques can also go further.
+Android localization and internationalization techniques can also go further.
 One example is greater sophistication in the way Android selects the best resource folder for a locale that has not yet been handled as part of the app localization.
 Nonetheless, this guide already gives you the basic information you should know concerning Android internationalization and localization.
 With the growing international market for Android solutions, we wish you success in satisfying users in the markets of your choice.